Skip to content

 Anne

-Anne has noticed a lengthening of her menstrual cycles over the last 2 months by about a day each month, so she’s now at a full 28-day cycle.
-Basal Body Temperatures have improved in consistency after ovulation in the last month as well.
+Anne has noticed her menstrual cycles lengthening by about a day each month over the last two months, so she’s now at a full 28-day cycle.
+Her basal Body Temperatures have also improved in consistency after ovulation in the last month.

 Dan

 Dan has continued with exercise, stress reduction, consistent sleep, and lower caffeine intake.
-His most recent semen analysis shows normal morphology at 12% and DNA Fragmentation Index is improved at 28%.
+His most recent semen analysis shows normal morphology at 12% and an improved DNA Fragmentation Index at 28%.

 Third Follow-up (5 months)

 Anne & Dan are expecting their first child.
 Anne is currently at 6 weeks gestation.
 HCG levels show a healthy pregnancy so far.
-Dan intends to continue with his healthy lifestyle changes and a good quality multivitamin, while Anne transitions to prenatal naturopathic support.
+Dan intends to continue his healthy lifestyle changes and a good-quality multivitamin while Anne transitions to prenatal naturopathic support.

 Case Studies #2: “Too Old” at 33?

 Bonnie came to me at 33 years old after trying to conceive for more than a year.
-Her family doctor referred her to a fertility clinic who told her that her egg quality was poor, her AMH was too low and that she “would never conceive on her own” her “only hope was to use donor eggs”.
+Her family doctor referred her to a fertility clinic and told her that her egg quality was poor, her AMH was too low and that she “would never conceive on her own.”
+Her “only hope was to use donor eggs.”
 If a woman isn’t producing many eggs or the quality of her eggs is poor at only 33, there is a problem that needs to be addressed to reverse these issues.
-There is no way that an otherwise healthy 33-year-old woman shouldn’t be able to conceive and bear her own children.
+There is no way that an otherwise healthy 33-year-old woman shouldn’t be able to conceive and bear children.

 Naturopathic Treatment